dieterichlawson/tdml/README.md

 common       # shared code
 ```

-We use rake to make it easy to organize and run the various scripts that make up the project.
+We use `rake` to make it easy to organize and run the various scripts that make up the project.
 Our rake namespace is organized similarly to our directory namespace, with few differences.

-Rake tasks:
 ```
 $ rake --tasks
 rake extract            # Run all extract tasks